 The benefit: Improved action touch, control.

 The WF pianos use a variety of hammers to suit the requirements of the most discerning piano buyer.
-For the richest warm European tone we use special German Renner custom hammers that are pressed with Weikert felt.
-For a slightly brighter tone we use German Renner custom hammers that are pressed with Wurzen felt.We also use German custom Abel hammers for a unique European tone .
+For the richest warm European tone we use special German Renner custom hammers that are pressed with the highest quality felt.We also use German custom shaped Abel hammers for a unique European tone .
 For lower cost version we use German FFW hammer felt .

 For WF V1 professional models we use Custom German Heller and Custom USA Mapes.